 I was thrilled!
 It was the proper start of my support career and meant I could go do installs on client sites all over the North West of England.
 A couple of months later it meant I got my first company car as well!

 You see, like a lot of people in the industry at the time, my boss thought Windows would just be a flash in the pan - something of a novelty that would melt away into obscurity.
 Who on earth would ever want to do more than one thing at once on a computer?
 WordPerfect and Lotus certainly didn't and what became of them?
 Within a year, if you weren't GUI (Graphical User Interface) based you were dead in the water.
 Microsoft had changed the world.

-I loved Windows.
-I even learned how to program using the first ever "object oriented" database called Omnis Quartz and developed my design skills using Aldus PageMaker - all amazing and revolutionary products at the time that taught me so much about computers, operating systems and the people that use them.
+I love Windows.
+I even learned how to program using the first-ever 'object-oriented' database called Omnis Quartz and developed my design skills using Aldus PageMaker - all amazing and revolutionary products at the time that taught me so much about computers, operating systems and the people that use them.

 "Microsoft Windows v1.0c was my first career epiphany!"